oliyh/martian/README.md

 ## No Swagger, no problem

-Although bootstrapping against a remote Swagger API using `bootstrap-swagger` is simplest and allows you to use the golden source to define the API, you may likely find yourself needing to integrate with an API beyond your control which does not use Swagger.
+Although bootstrapping against a remote OpenAPI or Swagger API using `bootstrap-openapi` is simplest and allows you to use the golden source to define the API, you may likely find yourself needing to integrate with an API beyond your control which does not use OpenAPI or Swagger.

 Martian offers a separate `bootstrap` function which you can provide with handlers defined as data.
 Here's an example: